GeoTecINIT/nativescript-wearos-sensors/README.md

 ```

 #### Start/stop data collection from smartphone
-In order to start the data collection for node, first you have to get the nodes using the [`NodeDiscoverer`](#nodediscoverer).
+In order to start the data collection for node, first you have to get the connected nodes using the [`NodeDiscoverer`](#nodediscoverer).
 Then, once you have the connected node, you have to follow some steps to start the data collection:

 1. Check if a specific sensor on the node is ready to be collected from.